 No, we do not offer job placement for our students.
 However, some students do get hired at our clinical facilities, and many other facilities in the area express interest in our students.
 We periodically receive job postings from area employers.
 These opportunities will be posted on the CNA job board in the CLIMB Center, and often we will share them directly with student.

 I have other questions or would like more information.
 Who can I talk to?

-Contact Patrick Caldwell, CNA program assistant, for more information.
+Contact the CNA Program for more information.

 You can also attend an orientation!
-Orientations are given by Linda Schneider, the program director and an instructor.
+Orientations are given by the program director and an instructor.
 They are free and open to the public, with no need to register for one.
 View the full schedule of orientations in the CNA 1 brochure (located under the “Register Now” section).